Sphingolipid Metabolism and the Ceramides

 Deficiencies in lysosomal enzymes, which normally are responsible for the degradation of the carbohydrate portions of various gangliosides, underlie the symptoms observed in rare autosomal recessive diseases of the lysosomal storage disease family, (also called the sphingolipidoses or lipid storage diseases) many of which are listed below.

-Sphingosine-1-phosphate (S1P) and Signal Transduction
+Sphingosine-1-Phosphate (S1P) and Signal Transduction

 Lysophospholipids (LP) are minor lipid components compared to the major membrane phospholipids such as phosphatidylcholline (PC), phosphatidylethanolamine (PE), and sphingomyelin.
 The LP were originally presumed to be simple metabolic intermediates in the de novo biosynthesis of phospholipids.
 However, subsequent studies demonstrated that the LP exhibited biological properties resembling those of extracellular growth factors or signaling molecules.
-The most biologically significant LP are sphingosine-1-phosphate (S1P), lysophosphatidic acid (LPA), lysophosphatidylcholine (LPC), and sphingosylphosphorylcholine (SPC).
-More information on the biological activities of the lysophospholipids can be found in the Signal Transduction Pathways: Phospholipids page.

 Synthesis of S1P occurs exclusively from sphingosine via the action of sphingosine kinases.
 Sphingosine is phosphorylated in humans through the action of two related sphingosine kinases encoded by the SPHK1 and SPHK2 genes.
 The intermediate in sphingosine synthesis, dihydrosphingosine, is also a substrate for sphingosine kinases.
 The importance of the action of the sphingosine kinases can be shown by the fact that when both are knocked out in transgenic mice embryos are not viable due to the incomplete development of the brain and the vascular system.